Sgt Dustin Johns

 Lee’s Summit, MO

 After doctors performed life-saving surgeries at Camp Leatherneck, Sgt Johns was transported to Landstuhl, Germany and then flown stateside to Walter Reed in Bethesda.
-After just seven weeks of intensive therapies, Dustin was ready for his first step on prosthetics, his wife Melissa proudly watching.
-But as the couple soon found out after Dustin was released from the hospital, learning to walk again would be just one of several challenges during his recovery.
+After just seven weeks of intensive therapies, Dustin was ready for his first step on prosthetics.
+But Dustin soon found out after he was released from the hospital, learning to walk again would be just one of several challenges during his recovery.

-The Johns previously lived in a home with stairs, requiring Dustin to navigate them with prosthetics; which are often uncomfortable and painful when worn for many hours.
-Melissa worried about him slipping on the floor or getting injured while climbing the counters or “doing acrobatics” to reach for things in his quest to “do things himself.”
-Their specially adapted home from Homes For Our Troops, they say, alleviates all of these worries – and more.
-“Living in an accessible home means the world to my wife and me,” says Dustin.
+Dustin previously lived in a home with stairs, requiring him to navigate them with prosthetics; which are often uncomfortable and painful when worn for many hours.
+He often risked slipping on the floor or getting injured while climbing the counters or “doing acrobatics” to reach for things in his quest to “do things himself.”
+His specially adapted home from Homes For Our Troops, he says, alleviates these issues – and more.
+“Living in an accessible home means the world to me,” says Dustin.
 “I enjoy the security and freedom knowing that I can navigate my home without barriers.”

-Additionally, the Johns say that living mortgage-free allows them to pursue their education.
+Additionally, Dustin says that living mortgage-free enables him to pursue his education.
 After Dustin completes his undergraduate degree in mechanical engineering, he plans on getting his masters in prosthetics and orthotics.
-Melissa recently completed nursing school.
-The couple became parents to a baby girl named Piper in February 2015.
-In his spare time, Dustin enjoys playing golf, disc golf, hiking, skiing, and SCUBA diving.
-The two would like to thank Homes For Our Troops’ donors and supporters for helping them rebuild their lives.
+In his spare time, Dustin enjoys playing golf, disc golf, hiking, skiing, SCUBA diving, and spending time with his two children, Piper and William.